tinas/drawerly/docs/core/concepts/styling.md

 **Use CSS Variables**: Always customize through variables first before overriding rules.

-**Avoid Important**: The default styles don't use `!important`, so you shouldn't need it either.
+**Avoid Important**: The default styles do not use `!important`, so it should not be necessary.

 **Respect User Preferences**: The default styles include support for `prefers-reduced-motion`.
-Maintain this accessibility feature in your customizations.
+Maintain this accessibility feature in customizations.

-**Z-Index Management**: If you have other overlays (modals, tooltips), ensure `--drawerly-z-index` fits your layering system.
+**Z-Index Management**: When other overlays exist (modals, tooltips), ensure `--drawerly-z-index` fits the layering system.

 ```css
 /* Example z-index hierarchy */